hhlh27/CarBooking/README.md

 - Enter your identification number, first name, mobile number, email and password.
 - There will be a message displayed if account is created successfully.

--To update your account, enter option 2.
+- To update your account, enter option 2.
 - Enter your identification number.
 - The system will then prompt for your updated details.
 - There will be a message displayed if account is updated successfully.